-Small and medium enterprises are in constant need of additional funding.
+Small and medium enterprises are in constant need of extra funding.
 They rely heavily on credit lines, business loans, and financial leases as the main sources of funds.
-Companies use this money in order to:
+Companies use this money to:

 - Invest in assets